This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.
+- Prep: Preheat the oven to 400°F. Line a sheet pan with parchment paper.

-- Dip each chicken breast in the flour, then shake off the excess, and then dip in the egg and bread crumb mixtures.
+- Dredge Chicken: Dip each chicken breast in the flour, then shake off the excess, and then dip in the egg and bread crumb mixtures.
+(Freezing instructions begin here.)

-- Bake for 5 to 10 minutes while you make the sauce.
-(Check for doneness by making sure there is no more pink inside the chicken breast.)
+- Bake Chicken: Bake for 5 to 10 minutes while you make the sauce.
+Chicken is done when it registers 165°F internally or there’s no pink in the middle.